charlesfries/codecheck/README.md

 ## License

-This project is free to copy and use.
+This code is distributed under the terms and conditions of the MIT license.

 ## Author